Florentino Luís: Style of play

 Florentino is known for being a tenacious and hardworking player who usually operates in front of his team's defense, acting as a defensive shield for his more attacking teammates.
 Known for his aggressive tackling, game-reading ability, and anticipation, he excels at breaking down plays, marking opponents, and timing his challenges effectively.
 In this role, he serves as a vital link, connecting defense and attack as the ball moves through the team.

 His strengths include his positional awareness, tactical discipline, intelligence, energy, and ball-winning skills.
 Beyond his defensive abilities, Florentino is a calm and precise passer with a keen sense of how to transition between attack and defense.
 He consistently makes accurate passes, quickly analyzing the positions of his teammates and opponents to choose the best option.
 Florentino also studies his opponents' movements, body posture, and available passing lanes before challenging for the ball, often intercepting and dispossessing them efficiently.
 His playing style has drawn comparisons to Claude Makélélé and N'Golo Kanté.

 Personal life

-Florentino became engaged to his childhood sweetheart, Bruna Luís Guerreiro in 2020.
+Florentino was born in Angola.
+Father of two girls and a boy.
+Florentino married Bruna Guerreiro Luís in 2020.